 Step 4.
 Test your configuration

-You should now be able to log out and log in to Velocity via your ACS URL.
+You should now be able to log out and log in to Velocity via your ACS URL or via the main Velocity login page.
 Now that you’ve validated, you can authenticate with SAML via your IdP.

 Step 5.
 Require SAML authentication